DFE-Digital/apply-for-teacher-training/README.md

 1. In the [azure-pipelines.yml](./azure-pipelines.yml) file there are several changes to be made:
    1. For each "make" command script step, add your environment variable to the *env* section in the format `ENV_VAR_NAME: $(var_name)` where **ENV_VAR_NAME** is the environment variable name as it should appear in the docker container and **var_name** is the name of the variable defined in the Azure DevOps variable group.
    1. For each 'deployment stage' you must add your variable to the template *parameters* section in the format `var_name: '$(var_name)'`.
-1. In the [azure-pipelines-deploy-template.yaml](./azure-pipelines-deploy-template.yaml) file you need to make the following additions:
+1. In the [azure-pipelines-deploy-template.yaml](./azure-pipelines-deploy-template.yml) file you need to make the following additions:
    1. Add your variable to the *parameters* section at the start of the file using the name of the variable as it appears in the variable group.
-   1. In the Azure Resource Group deployment task *overrideParameters* section (around line 50) add your variable in the format `-var_name: "${{parameters.var_name}}"`
+   1. In the Azure Resource Group deployment task *overrideParameters* section add your variable in the format `-var_name: "${{parameters.var_name}}"`
 1. In the [azure/template.json](./azure/template.json) file you need to make the following additions:
    1. Duplicate this block of code for your new variable in the *parameters* section at the start of the file.
       ```"var_name": {